Rogues In Paradise Book Reviews

 I have to start out with some effusive praise of the writing.
 I’ve read several boring slice-of-life vignettes and travelogues, but this piece of writing was anything but.
 I can’t quite place the style, but I was able to get a hint of Roald Dahl’s writing in Boy and the first few chapters of Going Solo in the rhetorical flourishes applied to the characters.
 A bit of Ruskin Bond’s flow in the poems and rhythms applied left, right, and center, which is not to imply a lack of originality.
 Each character jumps off the page, their images as vivid as the pictures painted by Woolly Hewitt or Darla Trotman.
 Even though the author does not explicitly describe their physical appearances, one can get a good sense of each one nonetheless.
 Even the descriptions of places seem to have their own meter, the writing swaying in your head as it gently colours in an increasingly clear outline.
 The author complements these descriptions with some poetry here and there.
 I amused myself for a bit by reading the poems out loud, as I believe many others reading this book might do as well.

 At the end, though, one puts this book down with a smile on one’s face and a gasp upon the realization that what one thought was five minutes was actually closer to an hour and a half.
-Reading this book is no effort: it is best described as a joy.
+Reading this book is no effort; it is best described as a joy.
 It is uplifting, fun to read, and extremely engrossing.
 A must-read, for sure!

 Ph.D. student working on health systems, but in my spare time, I am a voracious reader of history, philosophy, science, and most importantly, science-fiction and fantasy.
 I’ve maintained a Goodreads account since around 2015 or so, and I try to review every book I get my hands on!